 - PhD holders who completed Master’s by 19 Sept 1991 get 5% marks relaxation (i.e., 50% required instead of 55%).

-Eligibility for 4-Year Bachelor’s Degree Holders
+Eligibility Guidelines for 4-Year Bachelor’s Degrees

 - Candidates with 4-year/8-semester Bachelor’s degrees must have: 75% marks or equivalent grade and relaxation of 5% for SC/ST/OBC-NCL/PwD/EWS